 According to the Articles of Association, Kesko's Board of Directors con-sists of a minimum of five (5) and a maximum of eight (8) members.
 The General Meeting decides on the number on Board Members, elects all Board members and makes resolution on their remuneration.
 Related to these items, the Shareholders' Nomination Committee prepares the proposals for the General Meeting.
-The Board elects the Chairman and the Deputy Chairman from among its members for the whole term of the Board.
+The Board elects the Chair and the Deputy Chair from among its members for the whole term of the Board.

 According to the Articles of Association, the term of office of a Board member is three (3) years, starting at the close of the General Meeting electing the member and expiring at the close of the third (3rd) Annual General meeting after the election.
+As of the 2024 Annual General Meeting, the term of Board members elected is one (1) year, so that the term begins at the close of the General Meeting electing the member and expires at the close of the next Annual General Meeting.

 Kesko's Board of Directors is responsible for the Company's corporate governance and for the proper organisation of its operations.
 The Board is responsible for the proper organisation of the Company's accounting and financial management controls.
 The Board of Directors has confirmed a written charter for the Board of Directors' duties, principles of operation, meeting practice and decision-making procedure.
-In accordance with the charter, the Board deals with and makes decisions on matters that are financially, operationally or fundamentally significant to the Group.
-Board members are to attend at least 80% of all Board meetings.

 According to the charter, the Board of Directors’ main duties include: